 - Identify the approximate size and location of the problem area(s).
 Include photos of the existing conditions at the site(s). - Describe what attempts have been made or will be made to address the source(s) and cause(s) of the problem at other sites, especially those that eliminate or treat the problem at the source (e.g. treatment of urban runoff at the source rather than through downstream dredging). - Describe how the measures to be implemented will have a significant impact on restoring or protecting water quality.
-The type and quantity of BMPs to be constructed should be included. - Describe how restoration projects relate to water quality problems throughout the watershed.

-- Quantify environmental benefits/results that can be expected from the project, including pollutant load reductions and/or length of stream improved; projects may not be funded without this information. - Describe the roles and responsibilities of each group involved in the project. - Describe landowner(s) involvement; include signed landowner letter(s) of commitment. - Describe contractor involvement, contracting procedures, construction inspection provisions and any competitive bid process to be used. - Include an operation and maintenance plan. - Include the use of AMDTreat software (amd.osmre.gov) for rough sizing and cost estimating for all applications for design and/or construction of AMD treatment facilities. - Indicate the project schedule, tasks, deliverables and timelines. - Include land use planning form or approval letter from the municipality/planning office.
+The type and quantity of BMPs to be constructed should be included, along with the anticipated life span of the BMP, if known. - Describe how restoration projects relate to water quality problems throughout the watershed. - Quantify the estimated environmental benefits/results that can be expected from the project, including pollutant load reductions and/or length of stream improved; projects may not be funded without this information. - Describe the roles and responsibilities of each group involved in the project. - Describe landowner(s) involvement; include signed landowner letter(s) of commitment. - Describe contractor involvement, contracting procedures, construction inspection provisions and any competitive bid process to be used. - Include an operation and maintenance plan. - Include the use of AMDTreat software (amd.osmre.gov) for rough sizing and cost estimating for all applications for design and/or construction of AMD treatment facilities. - Indicate the project schedule, tasks, deliverables and timelines. - Include land use planning form or approval letter from the municipality/planning office.